therealdhrxv/awesome-links/README.md

 # Awesome-Links

 ## About Project
-Awesome-Links is a full-stack web application that allows users to browse through a curated list of links and bookmark their favorite ones.
+Awesome-Links is a full-stack web application that allows users to browse through a curated list of links and bookmark their favourite ones.
 This README provides an overview of the project and instructions for contributing.
 This repository is open for **Hacktoberfest 2023!!**

 ## Features